hartfordsthistory/hartfordsthistory.github.io/buildings/north/resources.md

 ## Hartford Street-adjacent

-These resources aren't specific to our block
+These resources aren't specific to our block, but cover the local area.

 ### Duboce Park Landmark District application